-For example, WordPress users are less likely to have experience with version control even though they know it's a good practice.
-They can quickly realize a benefit of Pantheon through our built-in version control.
-Drupal users know maintaining updates to core can be nerve-wracking, but Pantheon handles safely it with one click.
+For example, we found WordPress users tend to have less experience with version control even though they know it's a best practice, but they can quickly realize a benefit of Pantheon by using the product's built-in version control system.

 Create guiding moments

-We added an empty state for the Dev environment to communicate why and how to use this environment.
-We included guidance on how to start development by first installing WordPress, with a clear call to action.
+We added a new empty state for the Dev environment to communicate why and how to use this environment.
+The empty state includes guidance on how to start development by first installing WordPress, with a clear call to action.

 Explain Pantheon's differentiating workflow